 3rd Culture Brewing

-Located at the Maxwell Food Centre in Chinatown, this stall have 12 taps on rotation.
+Located at the Maxwell Food Centre in Chinatown, this stall have 12 taps on rotation with a great curation.
 They have a stamp card, but with a twist, you both need to drink a certain amount of beers and different styles.
 I guess the idea is to broaden your views.
 Only problem is that you need to finish it within a month.

 3rd Culture also has a stall at Old Airport Road Food Centre, with 10 taps on rotation as well as bottles and cans.
 They will start brewing their own beer in early 2020.
 Cash only at Old Airport Rd, but Maxwell now takes several payment options!

 Located just a few stalls down from Smith Street taps is OnTap, one of Singapore’s local breweries.
 It’s a bit you get what you pay for, the beer is cheap and can be worthwhile if you want something else than regular lager and don’t want to pay the extra dollars at SST.
 It is definitely drinkable, but nothing to write home about.
 I’d recommend to spend a little bit more over at SST.
 Beers are priced around S$6-8.

 Singapore Craft Beer Guide – Bottle Shops

 Run by the importer The Mad Tapper in collaboration with Kevin from Good Luck and is located at UE Square close to Clarke Quay and the Fort Canning MRT.
 Available on food delivery apps.
 Beers can be enjoyed in the small taproom that also features 8 taps.
 1-for-1 pints until 6pm daily.
 Exists online for delivery at https://www.templecellars.com/.